shiftctrlspace/library/tasks/README.md

 # Library tasks

-This directory contains [Ansible plays ("tasks")](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#tasks) that are (more or less) unique to this project.
+This directory contains [Ansible tasks](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#tasks) that are (more or less) unique to this project.
 They come in two main groupings:

 * Common tasks.